Ihor Huz: Chornobyl Way rally and arrest in Belarus

 On March 26, 2005, he, along with other members of the National Alliance, supporting the Belarusian opposition in overthrowing the government of Belarusian President Alexander Lukashenko, along with hundreds of other activists, joined the protest.
 Even then, protesters demanded the resignation of the President of Belarus and the release of imprisoned comrades.

 The rally was brutally suppressed by Belarusian OMON.
 Ihor and his comrades were arrested and imprisoned in the Minsk pretrial detention facility.
 In protest, they went on a hunger strike and only after 10 days had been released.
 Also for participation in protest campaigns, all representatives of the National Alliance were deported from Belarus for 5 years.

 More than 10 years later, People's Deputy Ihor Huz was refused entry to Belarus when he tried to come to the country to participate in the Chornobyl Way rally.

 Work in local self-government bodies

-In March 2002, he was elected a deputy of Lutsk city council for constituency No. 44.
+In March 2002, Huz was elected a deputy of Lutsk city council for constituency No. 44.
 He was a member of the commission that took care of youth, education and science matters.

 In March 2006 he was elected a deputy of the Volyn Oblast Council on the list of the electoral block Our Ukraine.
 He was the chairman of the standing parliamentary commission on youth policy, sports and tourism.

 From 2007 to 2011 - Advisor to Lutsk Mayor on a regular basis, Head of the Department of Family and Youth Affairs of Lutsk City Council.

 In October 2010, he was elected a deputy of the Volyn Oblast Council in the single member constituency No. 27 (district of Stara Vyzhivka).
 He was a member of the Committee on Budget, Finance and Pricing.